animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 #### Baptism

 I lay in the ground, hearing the train rumble.
 A part of me thinks it's going to swoop through where I am and run over me.
 It chugged and whistled.
 The geese, who'd been taunting me, had flown away.
 The night rumbled, dark.
 I sensed/feared my mom was dead, or dying, or might die, and had done everything possible to evacuate/abort my energy, sitting upright, maneuvering those Kundalini senses by force rather than deep connection, and then: a sudden shock.
 I believed that my mom had come to find me and had fallen in the brook drowning, perhaps hearing a splash or a scream.
 I scrambled through the woods, pushing branches out of the way, getting cut through my arms as I ran to where I thought, or maybe heard, my mom was drowning, in the darkness, in the freezing water where the water might've not been clean since that was where I thought the maybe-unused sewage pipe maybe was.
-I jumped in, and flailed my arms around, going underwater trying to find my mom, then me crawling out of the freezing brook feeling unable to move due to the cold, as I envisioned that my mom was dead having drowned, looking at me with pity and remorse.
+I jumped in, and flailed my arms around, going underwater trying to find my mom —

 > [!NOTE]
 > ### Mom alive